-SACRAMENTO – California drivers can begin applying this month for the new “Real ID” cards, which will eventually be among the requirements for anyone wishing to travel by air domestically, according to the Department of Motor Vehicles.
+SACRAMENTO - California drivers can begin applying Monday for the new “Real ID” cards, which will eventually be among the requirements for anyone wishing to travel by air domestically, according to the Department of Motor Vehicles.

 Beginning on Oct.
 1, 2020, only those with Real ID driver’s license or identification cards will be able to pass through security checkpoints at airports or other secure federal facilities without other accepted forms of ID, such as a passport, the California DMV said in a news release Thursday.